James–Stein estimator: Improvements

 This estimator has a smaller risk than the basic James–Stein estimator.
 It follows that the basic James–Stein estimator is itself inadmissible.

 It turns out, however, that the positive-part estimator is also inadmissible.
-This follows from a general result which requires admissible estimators to be smooth.
+This follows from a more general result which requires admissible estimators to be smooth.

 Extensions

 The James–Stein estimator may seem at first sight to be a result of some peculiarity of the problem setting.
 In fact, the estimator exemplifies a very wide-ranging effect; namely, the fact that the "ordinary" or least squares estimator is often inadmissible for simultaneous estimation of several parameters.
 This effect has been called Stein's phenomenon, and has been demonstrated for several different problem settings, some of which are briefly outlined below.